iliamunaev/100-Days-of-Python-Bootcamp/Glossary.md

 - or
 - not

+### Loop
+The loop is a sequence of instruction s that is continually repeated until a certain condition is reached.

 ### Lower()
 Lower() function takes no arguments and returns the lowercased strings from the given string by converting each uppercase character to lowercase.